GarryChen-site/binarymusings/content/posts/c++/08-usability1.md

 **Usability Improvement I: Automatic Type Deduction and Initialization**

-In previous lessons, we've already touched on some of the features introduced in C++11.
-In the next two lessons, we’ll focus on the usability improvements brought by modern C++ (C++11/14/17).
+In previous articles, we've already touched on some of the features introduced in C++11.
+In the next two articles, we’ll focus on the usability improvements brought by modern C++ (C++11/14/17).